 The patient shown in these images is one of my patients, 6 months after her deep-plane facelift.
 Even with no makeup on and the image magnified, her scars are practically invisible.
 This day and age, no one wants to bear the mark of having undergone surgery.
 With this innovative procedure, my patients experience profoundly natural results with very little evidence they had anything done.
 It’s simply a win-win!

-To schedule a facelift consultation in Los Gatos, Palo Alto or San Mateo, please contact us.
+To schedule a facelift consultation in Menlo Park, Palo Alto or San Mateo, please contact us.